 This identity is obtained by summing (\ref{uniform}) over the elements of $E^{P_A}(a_1\cdots a_\ell)$.

-This is hopefully reminiscent of the {\em Gibbs measure} condition from statistical physics: if we take any finite patch of a space, and condition on the configuration outside that patch (here, that means conditioning on the event that the set $\Xi_k$ of the first $k$ elements -- i.e., those not accounted for outside the patch -- is equal to a given set $A$), then all legal extensions of the configuration into the patch (here, all linear extensions of the order restricted to $A$) are equally likely (or, more generally, have some specified relative probabilities).
-See Georgii~\cite{Georgii} or Bovier~\cite{Bovier}, for a very general treatment of Gibbs measures.
+There is a strong similarity between order-invariance and the {\em Gibbs measure} condition from statistical physics: if we take any finite patch of a space, and condition on the configuration outside that patch (here, that means conditioning on the event that the set $\Xi_k$ of the first $k$ elements -- i.e., those not accounted for outside the patch -- is equal to a given set $A$), then all legal extensions of the configuration into the patch (here, all linear extensions of the order restricted to $A$) are equally likely (or, more generally, have some specified relative probabilities).
+See Georgii~\cite{Georgii} or Bovier~\cite{Bovier} for a very general treatment of Gibbs measures.

 To check order-invariance, it is enough to verify condition~(\ref{eq:o-i}) above when $s$ is an adjacent transposition, and the two transposed elements are incomparable.
-This is an easy consequence of the easy fact that it is possible to step between any two linear extensions of a finite poset by exchanges of adjacent incomparable elements.
+This is an easy consequence of the fact that it is possible to step between any two linear extensions of a finite poset by exchanges of adjacent incomparable elements.

 A causet process on $P$ is {\em order-Markov} if the transition probabilities out of a state $x_1\cdots x_k \in \cE_P$ depend only on the set $X_k = \{x_1\cdots x_k\}$, and not on the order of the elements.
 A causet measure $\mu$ on $P$ is order-Markov if its associated process is: this means that